Volunteer Notetaking Q & A

 NOTETAKING AS AN ACCOMMODATION

-Some students registered with the SAS are approved for notetaking assistance.
+Some students registered with SAS have accommodations for notetaking assistance.
 Some students ask classmates for copies of their notes.
-Others, however, are uncomfortable doing this and prefer to request notes through the SAS and their professors.
-Following are the steps to request and receive notes through the SAS:
+Others, however, are uncomfortable doing this and prefer to request notes through SAS and their professors.
+Following are the steps to request and receive notes through SAS:

-- Before the semester begins, or during the first week of class, complete and submit:
+Before the semester begins, or no later than the first week of class, be sure to :

-- It is the student’s responsibility to inform SAS of any difficulties in obtaining a notetaker.
+- It is the student’s responsibility to inform SAS of any difficulties regarding volunteer notetaking.
 SAS staff will not know if there is a problem unless notified by the student.

 Frequently Asked Questions and Answers

-Q : I have given my professor my Letter of Notification and have talked to him/her about my accommodations, but no notetaker has been found.
+Q: I have given my professor my Academic Accessibility Agreement letter and have talked to him/her about my accommodations, but no notetaker has been found.
 What can I do?

 A: Here are some suggestions:

-- Your professor should have received a Memo along with your Letter of Notification.
-This Memorandum included an announcement the professor is to read aloud.
-If your professor has forgotten to read the announcement aloud, remind the professor to read the announcement the next class.
+- Your professor should have receive a Memorandum as soon as you request a notetaker on the SAS Clockwork Online Portal.
+This Memorandum includes an announcement the professor is to read aloud to the class.
+If your professor has forgotten to read the announcement aloud, remind the professor to read the announcement for the next class.

 Q: Now that I have a notetaker, do I still need to take my own notes?